As with the tables, there are several types of charts:

 The chart shows the dependence of fuel level on mileage (mileage/liters).
-It can also show the dependence of the fuel level on time (time/liters) if the Time-based calculation of fuel consumption option is turned on in the unit settings.
+It can also show the dependence of the fuel level on time (time/liters) if the Calculate fuel consumption by time option is turned on in the unit settings.
 In both cases, the chart is processed taking the filtration into account, which is set in the sensor properties.

 The regular Fuel level chart displays data based on the temperature coefficient without filtration.
-The Time-based fuel level sensors consumption option does not affect the chart.
+The Calculate fuel consumption by time option does not affect the chart.

 The regular Processed fuel level chart displays the dependence of filtered and smoothed on the basis of mileage data from the time.

 These regular charts can represent data only in the Time/Fuel level form.
 At the same time, it is possible to overlay other charts, such as, for instance, the voltage chart.

 This chart shows the dependence of average fuel consumption on speed.
 The data for it is taken from fuel consumption sensors of different types (such as impulse, absolute, instant) or fuel level sensor, or predefined consumption by math or rates.
 The calculation methods must be specified in the properties of the required sensors.